MusicDin/kubitect/docs/user-guide/getting-started.md

     version: "v2.18.1"
 ```

-Now create the cluster by applying your custom configuration using the *tkk* command line tool.
+Now create the cluster by applying your custom configuration using the *kubitect* command line tool.
 Also, let's name our cluster `my-first-cluster`.
 ```
-tkk apply --cluster my-first-cluster --config tkk.yaml
+kubitect apply --cluster my-first-cluster --config kubitect.yaml
 ```

-> :bulb: **Tip:**
+!!! tip "Tip"

-If you encounter any issues during the installation, please refer to the [troubleshooting](docs/troubleshooting.md) page first.
+    If you encounter any issues during the installation, please refer to the [troubleshooting](./troubleshooting.md) page first.

-When the cluster is applied, it is created in *tkk* home directory, which has the following structure.
+When the cluster is applied, it is created in *kubitect* home directory, which has the following structure.
 ```
-~/.tkk
+~/.kubitect
    ├── clusters
    │   ├── default
    │   ├── my-first-cluster